FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 * `configGATEWAY_ADDR0/3 `   : Set to the Default Gateway address.
 * `configDNS_SERVER_ADDR0/3` : Set to the DNS Server address.

+Note that we have only tested this demo with `ipconfigUSE_DHCPv6` set to 0.

 ### Enabling debug logs

 Set `ipconfigHAS_PRINTF` and `ipconfigHAS_DEBUG_PRINTF` to 1 in the